 The execution cost collapse

 This is not a marginal improvement.
 It is a structural inversion.
-When a solo founder can ship a working product in a weekend, the question stops being "can we build it?" and becomes "should we build it?"
+When a solo founder can ship a working product in a weekend, the question stops being "can we build it?" and becomes "should we build it, and can we sell it?"

-And that question -- the strategic one -- is suddenly the hardest one in the room.
+Those two questions -- the strategic one and the commercial one -- are suddenly the hardest ones in the room.

 This is where judgment comes in.
-Not the kind you get from a framework or a course -- the kind that comes from pattern recognition across industries, from sitting in rooms with customers who tell you one thing and mean another, from having killed enough bad ideas to recognise the next one faster.
+Not the kind you get from a framework or a course, but the kind that comes from pattern recognition across industries, from sitting in rooms with customers who tell you one thing and mean another, from having killed enough bad ideas to recognise the next one faster.
+And alongside that judgment, the willingness to grind through early revenue -- to pick up the phone, pitch the half-built product, and close the deal that proves the thesis.

 Why this matters for venture studios